Skip to content

 🔌 Integrations

-WPI seamlessly integrates with distributed ML training frameworks to eliminate storage bottlenecks during off-policy training weight synchronization:
+WPI seamlessly integrates with distributed ML training frameworks to eliminate storage bottlenecks during frequent weight synchronization between training and rollout/inference workers:

 • verl: WPI is fully integrated as a CheckpointEngine backend for verl.
 This enables high-throughput, zero-copy weight propagation from RL trainers to rollout workers over RDMA.